99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - "GenerateDataKey": obtain an encryption key from KMS that we can then use within the function
   code to encrypt the file.
 This ensures that the file is encrypted BEFORE it is uploaded to Amazon S3.
 - GenerateDataKeyWithoutPlaintext: returns only the encrypted copy of the data key which you will use for encryption.
   returns a data key that is encrypted under a customer master key (CMK) that you specify.
+- can use "data key caching feature" with the AWS Encryption SDK encryption library to reduce amount of API calls

 KMS limits: ThrottlingException, to respond use Exponential backoff, all services that use KMS share a quota across all regions and accounts. we can use DKE caching or you can request quota increase through API or AWS support.